cloudify-cosmo/cloudify-dsl-parser-cli/README.md

  - use a virtualenv
  - clone the repository
- - run `pip install -r dev-requirements.txt` - this will install your dependencies
- - run `pip install .` - this will install the cli wrapper for the parser
+ - run `pip install -r dev-requirements.txt .` - this will install your dependencies and the cli

 now if you run `cfy-dsl-parser` you will see it is installed